 I previewed it for Time Out Leeds whom I write for and wanted to write about it right here too.

 …The whole of the shopping centre had a Cbeebies make-over and the power of dance was celebrated for the day with local children dancing on a stage to a captivated crowd.

 The kids were utterly engrossed and Xander wanted to join them!

-It’s so funny, before I was a pro-blogger I was a TV director so by rights I shouldn’t really get starstruck but there’s the odd person that comes along and makes you go, ‘Ooh’ and Mr Bloom really is one talented dude and a little bit of Mummy eye candy that’s gotten me through many a sleep deprived sofa day.
+It’s so funny, before I was a pro-blogger I was a TV director so by rights, I shouldn’t get starstruck but there’s the odd person that comes along and makes you go, ‘Ooh’, and Mr Bloom is one of those.
+A talented guy who has gotten many of us through a sleep-deprived sofa day, huh!

 …Thanks Mr Bloom for chatting to Oliver about the show and making him feel so special.
 As we left he gasped, ‘Wow, that was Mr Bloom in real life’.
 It certainly was.

 Next stop was sushi and I was pretty impressed that Oliver tried raw salmon for the first time and devoured it too.
 Xander wrestled with chopsticks and won (kinda)- I had to clean the floor before we left!